lancachenet/lancache-dns/README.md

 ## Usage

-Run the steamcache-dns container using the following to allow UDP port 53 (DNS) through the host machine:
+Run the steamcache-dns container using the following to allow UDP port 53 (DNS) through the host machine.
+Replace `STEAMCACHE_IP` with the IP address of your steamcache server.

 ```
 docker run -it --name steamcache-dns -p 53:53/udp -e STEAMCACHE_IP=10.0.0.3 steamcache-dns
 ```

-Replace `STEAMCACHE_IP` with the IP address of your steamcache server.
+Add the `-d` argument to run the docker container in the background.
+Logs can then be accessed using `docker logs steamcache`.

 ## Quick Explaination